sangtvo/Customer-Churn-Analysis/README.md

 The accuracy of the base regression model is 81.40% with AUC of 84.46%.
 The model has a 84.46% chance that it will distinguish between a positive and negative class.

+Step-wise Logistic Regression
+---
-However, we can improve the base model by using the stepAIC for variable selection.
+We can improve the base model by using the stepAIC for variable selection.
 This method will add or remove variables and comes up with a final set of variables.
 This method simplifies the model and gives the most parsimonious model.

 ```r
 lrstep_model <- MASS::stepAIC(lr_model, trace=0)